-Programs will address needs in the five counties included in the disaster declarations for DR-4795 and DR-4843, including Lincoln, Rio Arriba, San Juan, Otero, and Chaves Counties, as well as the Mescalero Apache Tribe.
+Programs will address needs in the five counties included in the disaster declarations for DR-4795 and DR-4843-Lincoln, Rio Arriba, San Juan, Otero, and Chaves.
 However, programs will primarily focus on the HUD-identified MID areas of Lincoln County and Chaves County.
 These counties experienced the most significant impacts from DR-4795 and DR-4843 and have been prioritized for funding based on the severity of disaster-related damages and unmet needs.